hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

 </div>

 <div class="caption">
-    Scatter plot of the two UMAP dimensions from the embeddings computed by applying the _fine-tuned_ NT to the test dataset.
+    Scatter plot of the two UMAP dimensions from the embeddings computed by applying the <em>fine-tuned</em> NT to the 6,000 DNA sequences test dataset, containing 1,000 sequences from each species.
 </div>

-Maybe you won't need to squint your eyes to agree!
+Maybe this time you won't even need to squint your eyes to agree.

 # Conclusions